 the fore-end, butt-end and hand were then all checkered by Matt before he started the oil finishing process.
 At the same time, Robin Brown was doing the final shaping and smoothing of the actions for the engraver.
 Robin, Matt and the engraver then came together to design the pattern.

 The engraving pattern was designed by Robin and Matt with guidance from the engraver, the legendary Keith Thomas.
 Keith then used his superb traditional hand pushing techniques to transfer those ideas to the steel.
-The guns are now heading on to the next stage of manufacture and you can see more images of the build so far here.
+The result is a stunning new rose & scroll pattern for these brand new guns, with some lovely fresh details, that still feel like a Brown.

 The first pair are 16 bores as we like the aesthetics of this calibre relative to the performance it delivers.
-This first pair has double triggers which give fast selection of the alternate barrel, although single trigger as well as other calibres are available.
+They also have double triggers which give fast selection of the alternate barrel, although single trigger and other calibres are also available.